Lizardite

 Lizardite is a mineral from the serpentine subgroup with formula Mg3(Si2O5)(OH)4, and the most common type of mineral in the subgroup.
 It is also a member of the kaolinite-serpentine group.

 Lizardite may form a solid-solution series with the nickel-bearing népouite (pure end-member: Ni3(Si2O5)(OH)4).
 Intermediate compositions (Mg,Ni)3(Si2O5)(OH)4 are possible, with varying proportions of magnesium and nickel.
 However, the lizardite end-member is much more common than pure népouite, a relatively rare mineral most often formed by the alteration of ultramafic rocks.

 Extremely fine-grained, scaly lizardite (also called orthoantigorite) comprises much of the serpentine present in "serpentine marbles".
 It is triclinic, has one direction of perfect cleavage, and may be white, yellow or green.
 Lizardite can be translucent or opaque, and have a soapy feel.
 It may be pseudomorphous after enstatite, olivine or pyroxene, in which case the name bastite is sometimes applied.
 Bastite may have a silky lustre.

 Name

 Lizardite was named by Eric James William Whittaker and Jack Zussman in 1955 after the place it was first reported, the Lizard Peninsula, (from the An Lysardh) in southern Cornwall, England, United Kingdom.
+(The Lizard complex includes many serpentine rocks as part of an exposed ophiolite.)

 Scyelite is a synonym of lizardite.